 We strive to create buildings which have integrity and that are conceptually clear as well as environmentally responsible.
 We see each project as unique and begin our work process by carefully considering the existing conditions so that we can unlock undeveloped opportunities hidden in every site.
 Our observations together with the client brief inform a response that is specific to each project.

 We develop our ideas further through analysing precedents and building techniques while at the same time making architectural models, mock-ups and three dimensional drawings to reinforce our ideas.
 As a result, our buildings emerge from a clear concept and well defined architectural language that informs the detail design process.

 We believe that a good client-architect relationship is key for any project to achieve its full potential.

 We are aware that constructing a building is one of the biggest investments a person may make in their lifetime, and therefore it is important for us that our clients feel comfortable and involved throughout the development process.
 We make a point of listening to our client's needs and in turn offer our experience rather than preconceived ideas.
 We are there to guide our clients through the various stages of a project, providing insight and always striving to add extra value.
 We are realistic from the beginning of the project and ensure brief and budget are continually managed together.

 Kritzinger Architects offer clients a full Architectural service, generally based on the SACAP work stages.
-We are flexible in our service offering and our clients have a choice of appointing us for a full service or alternatively for individual workstages which can be tailored to suit specific requirements and budget.
+We are flexible in our service offering.
+Our clients have a choice of appointing us for a full service or alternatively for individual workstages which can be tailored to suit specific requirements and budget.